zarifboev-abdulaziz/NodeJsBackTemplates/GMUzbekistan/README.md

-# News App

-In the news index, people can read latest news.
-Users can read news by topics.
-Soon, Admin users will have the privilege to add, edit and delete news.
+# General Motors Website

+In the General Motors website, All the GM UZ cars will be provided with detailed information to the customers.
+Customers can ananlyze and compare the cars.
+And Admin user can do all the CRUD operations on the car object.

 #### Intsructions
 1. Download the source code